| Agent and testing standard | Window period | Estimate of residual risk ‘per unit' (a, b) |

 The Weusten model further assumes a concentration-dependent probability that the virus is not detected in the log-linear ramp-up phase of plasma viraemia in acute infection, and a dose-dependent probability that an infection develops in the recipient of the contaminated blood product.
 Both these probabilities contribute to the overall residual risk.

 While the assumption that WP donors account for the majority of risk seems to hold true for HIV and HCV, HBV is problematic because of 'chronic' infection (i.e. HBsAg negative/anti-HBc positive with low levels of HBV DNA).
 WP-based models do not satisfactorily address the risk of long-term OBI.
 Therefore, Lifeblood developed a specific model to estimate the OBI risk which is summed with the WP risk to derive the overall HBV residual risk estimate.
-Importantly, HBV NAT will incrementally identify OBI donors since the vast majority can be detected using the highly sensitive ID NAT employed by Lifeblood.- How do these residual risk estimates compare to the risks associated with everyday living?
+Importantly, HBV NAT will incrementally identify OBI donors since the vast majority can be detected using the highly sensitive ID NAT employed by Lifeblood.

 When considering the significance of specific risks, it is useful to compare them to the risks associated with everyday living.
 Levels of risk are compared in this Calman Chart.